Annual Crime / Fire Safety Report

 The College of Saint Benedict and Saint John's University are private liberal arts higher education institutions that share a common curriculum and coordinated academic and extracurricular activities.
 The Sisters of the Order of Saint Benedict founded the College of Saint Benedict in 1913 with an intentional commitment to the education of women.
 Saint John's University was founded in 1856 by the monks of Saint John's Abbey as a men's university.
 Both campuses, located six miles apart, have a coeducational atmosphere.
 The mission of the College of Saint Benedict and Saint John's University is to provide the very best residential liberal arts education in the Catholic Benedictine university tradition.
 They foster integrated learning, exceptional leadership for change and wisdom for a lifetime.

 Saint John's University (SJU) is a private, liberal arts university for men located in Collegeville, Minn.
-SJU is a residential campus with 1,497 students residing on campus in 35 residence areas and apartment complexes for 2012.
-The university is owned by its sponsoring organization, Saint John's Abbey (The Order of Saint Benedict, Inc.).
+SJU is a residential campus with 1,502 students residing on campus in 34 residence areas and apartment complexes for 2014.
 The abbey and university share an 80-acre campus in the midst of a 2,800-acre tract of woodlands and lakes.
-Approximately 1,839 undergraduates, 130 coeducational graduate School of Theology students, 205 faculty, 283 administrators, 296 support staff, and 109 monks are members of the university/monastic communities.
-Saint John's Preparatory School, with a 2012 coed enrollment of 378, 97 residing in Prep School campus housing, and a faculty and staff of 65, has facilities sharing the university campus.
+Approximately 1,772 undergraduates, 127 coeducational graduate School of Theology students, 207 faculty, 294 administrators, 297 support staff, and 131 monks are members of the university/monastic communities.
+Saint John's Preparatory School, with a 2014 coed enrollment of 295, 85 residing in Prep School campus housing, and a faculty and staff of 65, has facilities sharing the university campus.

 CSB/SJU student organizations do not own any off-campus facilities.